boardshapes/boardshapes/cli_tool/cli_tool.md

 # Boardshapes Cli Tool

-This command-line tool is mainly to be used for processing boardshapes relevant data.
-Concerned with boardshapes image processesing and boardshapes data.
+This command-line tool to be used for processing boardshapes data and image data.
+Concerned with boardshapes image processing and boardshapes data.
+Functionality includes resizing and simplifying images.
+Sending serialized boardshapes data to a file or stdout.

 ## Usage